My-Finance-Report/yearly_report/README.md

 # User feedback

 -> something still feels off with RLS

 -> way to view all of the credit cards
 --> redo filter group component
 -> budgeting feature
 --> need to figure out how it works with categories --> should a category be 1:1 with a transaction source or 1:m?
 -> general bug around uploading file twice
--> give a file a nick name when we process
 -> needs to have nav bar on login page
 -> Expense should line up in the table
 -> add more colors